WHAT TO DO IF YOU FEEL SICK?

 ONLY INDIVIDUALS SHOWING SYMPTOMS OF COVID-19 WILL BE TESTED

-If you feel like you might be showing symptoms for COVID-19, call your primary care provider and they can help guide you on what to do next.
-If your doctor believes you should be screened for the virus, please call 208.528.1132 to review your risk factors with an emergency department nurse and arrange a time for testing.
-It is important you call us in advance, so we can set up a time for your test.
-Please note, we will only test appropriate cases.
+If you feel like you might be showing symptoms for COVID-19, call your primary care provider and they can help guide you on what to do next and help arrange a COVID-19 test.
+If your primary care doctor believes you need to go to the emergency department for observation, please call 208.528.1132 to speak with a nurse.

 STEPS YOU CAN TAKE TO PROTECT YOUR HEALTH